Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Three-body demonstrations

-We note that the plotted $\lamfour$ values are chosen to track the movements of the two three-body bound states with varying $\lamfour$, which are reproduced by the emulators very accurately.
-Therefore, although our primary interest is in continuum physics, the emulators can also be used to compute the discrete bound states.
-For that, Sec.~\ref{subsec:two-body-givenHandSources} suggest using a different training point set up to improve the bound state emulations further.
+In the plot, $\lamfour$ (including those in the SM~\cite{Zhang:2024gac_SM}) is varied to trace the movements of the two three-body bound states, which are accurately reproduced by the emulators.
+Therefore, although my primary interest is in continuum physics, these emulators can also be used to compute the discrete bound states.
+For that, Sec.~\ref{subsec:two-body-givenHandSources} suggest a better training-point setup.

-Fig.~\ref{fig:spectra_fixSvaryV4_BE2_2} shows the same results for a smaller $B_2$ value ($B_2 = 2$ MeV).
+Fig.~\ref{fig:spectra_fixSvaryV4_BE2_2} shows the same results for a smaller $B_2$ value ($B_2 = 2$ MeV) with its extended version in the SM~\cite{Zhang:2024gac_SM}.
 The emulator spectra are similar to those in the $B_2 = 10$ MeV case in Fig.~\ref{fig:spectra_fixSvaryV4_BE2_10} but again different from those in Fig.~\ref{fig:spectra_fixSfixpot_BE2_2_lam4_0}.
-The AAA results, however, only show one discretized {\BCT}, corresponding to the particle-dimer threshold.
-Remarkably, the emulators and the AAA procedure can reproduce the changes of the spectra as well as the observables $\resolventamp$ on the real energy axis, although the results change quite dramatically in the plots.
+The AAA results, however, only show one discretized \BCT, corresponding to the particle-dimer threshold.
+Remarkably, the emulators and the AAA procedure can reproduce the spectra and $\resolventamp$ on the real energy axis, although they change dramatically when varying $\lamfour$.

 Note that a bound state could be extremely close to the particle-dimer threshold in some plotted cases.
-There are no resonances here, but there is a strong signal for virtual states, for example, in the last row of Fig.~\ref{fig:spectra_fixSvaryV4_BE2_2}, based on the near-threshold behavior of $-\Im\resolventamp$ on the real axis.
-We compute the particle-dimer scattering phase shifts for those $\lamfour$ values.
-Fig.~\ref{fig:elastic_phase_shift_varyV4_BE2_2_lam4list} suggests that the system has virtual states for $\lamfour = -0.2$ and $0.2$.
-A technical note: the sources in the phase shift scattering vary with scattering energy, which differs from the emulations performed here.
+There are no resonances here, but virtual states could exist, for example, in the first row of Fig.~\ref{fig:spectra_fixSvaryV4_BE2_2}, based on the near-threshold behavior of $-\Im\resolventamp$ on the real axis.
+The particle-dimer scattering phase shifts in Fig.~\ref{fig:elastic_phase_shift_varyV4_BE2_2_lam4list} also points to the presence of virtual states for $\lamfour = -0.2$ and $0.2$ (see the SM~\cite{Zhang:2024gac_SM} for the $\lamfour = 0.2$ case).
+It is worth mentioning that the sources in the phase shift scattering vary with $\Ein$, while they are fixed in the emulations performed here.
 However, such a difference is irrelevant when identifying virtual states.
 Also note that with the {\BCT}s as given, the virtual states are still on the 2nd Riemann sheet and thus can not be identified as an eigenstate; however, the phase shifts can be emulated, as shown in Sec.~\ref{subsubsec:three-body_emul_full}.